 - Stay prepared for an urgent visit to a hospital.
 Keep important medical data handy.
 Also, keep necessary phone numbers and supplies like hand sanitisers and masks readily available.

 - Consider what sort of fallback support will be used to care for the person with dementia if the primary caregiver has a health setback.

-All dementia organizations have suspended their physical, face-to-face programs for education and support due to lockdown (they may resume small parts of it as lockdown relaxes).
+All dementia organizations had suspended their physical, face-to-face programs for education and support when lockdown was imposed; some are slowly opening up after implementing suitable SOPs.
 Some organizations now provide equivalent support through online/ phone initiatives.
 For example, they now hold online support meetings using Skype or Zoom or other platforms, and provide more information through phone.
 Some hold sessions for interactive exercises etc. But other organizations have not yet extended their work to online platforms.
 Some organizations offer online support, but mainly for families they were already supporting through in-person support.

-If considering use of an in-person service (possible as lockdown relaxes) please ensure this is safe.
+If considering use of an in-person service (possible as unlock has started) please ensure this is safe.
 For example, please ensure that the travel to-fro and the actual facility is all safe – the Govt is issuing various SOPs (standard operating procedures) that any such re-opened place is supposed to follow so please satisfy yourself about it before letting the person with dementia use them.

 One advantage of online/ phone support is that the support resource doesn’t need to be confined to a particular city.
 Families can search around wider for India-based entities that can help.
 Even international online interventions may be usable for some types of information, peer interactions, and support.